Jaystarz360/Book-Search-Engine/README.md

 [Video Walkthrough](https://drive.google.com/file/d/11GxCwhhglL1Y6vPFxLm4LsBfhA5vMxEo/view?usp=sharing)

 ## Installation
   Open integrated terminal in personal IDE and run `npm i` in the highest level of the root directory to install all the necessary dependencies.
-Once completed type `npm run develop` to start
+Once completed type `npm run start` to start

   ## License
 This software is covered under the following license: